dotnet/docs-aspire/docs/database/postgresql-component.md

 ## Orchestration

-In your orchestrator project, register and consume the PostgreSQL component using the following methods:
+In your orchestrator project, register and consume the PostgreSQL component using the following methods, such as <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgresContainer%2A>:

 ```csharp
 var postgresdb = builder.AddPostgresContainer("pg")